 CBT focuses on how a client’s belief systems or thoughts influence their emotions and actions.
-Addicts and alcoholics often develop unhealthy core beliefs about themselves based on negative thinking patterns.
-The goal of cognitive behavioral therapy is to identify these negative patterns of thinking, challenge them, and build new, healthy thinking patterns and core beliefs.
+Those who struggle with addiction often develop unhealthy core beliefs about themselves based on negative thinking patterns.
+But the goal of cognitive behavioral therapy is to identify these negative patterns of thinking, challenge them, and build new, healthy thinking patterns and core beliefs.
 The result is healthier behaviors and less emotional distress.

 Sometimes, it’s important to feel listened to.
-Many addicts and alcoholics are unable to express their emotions and feelings before entering treatment because they can’t identify their feelings or because they don’t feel safe.
+Many people have difficulty expressing their emotions and feelings before entering treatment because they can’t identify their feelings or because they don’t feel safe.
 Our therapists utilize classic talk therapy to allow patients opportunities to express their thoughts and feelings in a supportive and healthy atmosphere.
 This builds patient confidence and helps clients to work through many of the factors that may contribute to their substance dependence disorder.

 - Reduced rates of depression

 - Reduced general and social anxiety

 - A safe outlet for thoughts and feelings